Zero to Success in 100 Days

 - As you did with your midterms, develop a study schedule for your final exams.
 Plan ahead for how you might negotiate the stress of having more than one exam on one day.
 Learning Support Services is an excellent resource for time management and study plans.
 Stop by Melrose 020 for assistance.

 - Look Forward: Get yourself ready for finals week, which begins next Friday and the following week.
 If you haven’t done so already, write down the time and location of all of your finals.
-This information should be on your syllabus, and you can also find it by going to this web site: http://www.linfield.edu/registrars.html.
+This information should be on your syllabus, and you can also find it on the Registrar's website.
 Regardless, you should confirm the information with your instructor to make sure nothing has changed.

 - Prepare yourself to handle the logistics of finals.
 Your professor may require you to purchase a blue book or a scantron form from the bookstore.
 Make sure you have that along with pens, pencils, and anything else you might need for the exam.